keu/docs/software/cli-podman.md

 ## Mac Setup

-To set up Podman for an Astronomer project:
+To set up Podman for an Astro project:

 1. Run the following commands to start Podman: